Cloud Insight FAQ

 Available in Classic and VPC

-This document provides answers for FAQs for Cloud Insight.
+This document provides answers to FAQs in Cloud Insight.

-A. Metric refers to the value the user is to handle, and Dimension indicates the Metric's properties.
+A. A Metric means a value that you want to handle, while a Dimension means properties of a Metric.
 You can use Dimensions to define which server a Metric belongs to, where it is located, or what the value represents.

-Q. How long are the data collection and aggregation intervals?
+Q. How long do the data collection cycle and the data aggregation interval take?

-• The data collection interval of the Metric is 1 minute.
-The collection interval refers to an interval at which the target sends data to Cloud Insight, independent of the aggregation interval.
+• The data collection cycle of the Metric is 1 minute.
+The collection cycle refers to a cycle in which the target resource sends data to Cloud Insight, independent of the aggregation interval.

 • The data is saved as collected in Cloud Insight, and is computed using various types of aggregation methods at each aggregation interval.